 The Melbourne Cup Racing Carnival is really big in Australia.
-I personally have a problem with human beings using animals for entertainment and that’s all I’ll say on the matter.
-I did however attend a fundraising luncheon put on by Soroptimist International of Shepparton Inc.
+I had the pleasure of attending a fundraising luncheon put on by Soroptimist International of Shepparton Inc.

 I view any and all occasions as an opportunity to dress in vintage.
 I wouldn’t say I dress in vintage all the time but as often as practically possible.
 It was so much fun to work out what my outfit would be for the day.